 Outside lighting can be an easy and cheap fix to your home.
 Most hardware and home improvement stores have sales on outside lights, and you can even pick up some solar powered lighting for only a couple bucks.

 Place your outdoor lighting in different areas.
 Light up your porch or walkway, but don’t forget to add some accent lights on beautiful trees or shrubbery.
 Plus, you don’t always have to stick with white lighting.
-Adding a bit of colored light bulbs to the mix can easily make your home more attractive.
+Adding a few colored light bulbs to the mix can easily make your home more attractive.

 2. Update old hardware.

 If your outdoor fixtures are dated, give them a facelift or buy new ones.
 Door handles, locks, mailboxes, and old light fixtures can look worn over time, which makes your home look worn down.
 If you want to replace everything, opt to buy matching sets, or at least choose the same finish in order to give your home some consistency.

 If replacing everything would be too costly, you can always give these items a facelift with a bottle of spray paint.
 Simply choose a color that you like, remove the hardware, and paint everything to make it look new again.
 You’ll be surprised at how much one or two cans of spray paint can do for your home!

 Go to a nursery and buy some colorful flowers that are on sale.
 Then, either find some fun pots and plant them, or you can even opt to purchase a ready-made pot if you’re not much of a gardener.
 Use these pots to line your entryway or add some color to an otherwise bland home.

 The best thing about potted gardens is that you can place the pots anywhere you want, and you really don’t need to have any rhyme or reason to your designs.
 Just be sure to remember to water them, as dead plants will not provide your home with any curb appeal.